-The latest scandal has shaken Mexico and Argentina in the midst of the coronavirus pandemic.
-Argentine authorities are investigating the case of 44 students who boarded their return flight from Cancun without complications, but tested positive for the virus as soon as they landed at Ezeiza airport in the last few days.
+The latest scandal has shaken Mexico and Argentina amid the coronavirus pandemic.
+Argentine authorities are investigating the case of 44 students who boarded their return flight from Cancun without complications but tested positive for the virus as soon as they landed at Ezeiza airport in the last few days.
 Local media report that at least 30 other students were infected at the same destination.

-Argentina has closed its borders to tourism.
-However, since October it allows Argentines and residents to travel abroad as long as they submit a sworn statement in which they take responsibility for any unforeseen events that may arise in relation to their health.
-Upon their return, they must submit a negative test for the virus 72 hours prior to embarkation, another affidavit, and remain isolated for seven days in their Argentine domicile.
+Argentina has closed its borders on tourism.
+However, since October it allows Argentines and residents to travel abroad as long as they submit a sworn statement in which they take responsibility for any unforeseen events that may arise about their health.
+Upon their return, they must submit a negative test for the virus 72 hours before embarkation, another affidavit, and remain isolated for seven days in their Argentine domicile.

 The Ministry of Tourism of Quintana Roo -the Mexican state where destinations such as Cancun, Tulum, and the Riviera Maya are located- argued that the differences in the results of the tests applied in both countries may be due to the incubation times of the virus.
 "It is feasible that a negative test or so-called "false negative" is given and that a few days later, this same person reflects the positive result," reads a statement.
 From Argentina, on the other hand, the contagions have aroused suspicions about the alleged falsification of medical tests.

 As a result of these cases, the Argentine Ministry of Health has once again discouraged non-essential travel abroad and has issued a decree with new restrictions to reduce the frequency of international flights.
 In addition, it plans to tighten controls on arrival.
 In the Southern Cone, they hope that these contagions will serve as an example.